httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 the Expect-CT header field during which the UA SHOULD regard the host from whom the message was received as a Known Expect-CT Host.

-The `max-age` directive is REQUIRED to be present within an "Expect-CT" header field.
+If a response contains an "Expect-CT" header field, then the response MUST contain an "Expect-CT" header field with a `max-age` directive.
+(A `max-age` directive need not appear in every "Expect-CT" header field in the response.)
 The `max-age` directive is REQUIRED to have a directive value, for which the syntax (after quoted-string unescaping, if necessary) is defined in
 {{maxage-syntax}}.

 ~~~ abnf